tobiasyap/AI-Chatbot/README.md

 The server should be hosted on localhost:8080.

-3. To run the React Redux Frontend for the File Display Tool, open a seperate bash terminal and install all the required packages.
+3. To run the React Redux Frontend for the File Display Tool, open a seperate bash terminal and install all the required packages:

 ```bash
 cd frontend
 npm install
 ```

 All the relevant packages will be automatically downloaded and installed.
-Afterwards, start the server.
+Afterwards, start the server:

 ```bash
 npm start